MintbeanHackathons/2020-03-28-HackTheResume/Readme.md

 ## Prize

-$25 Amazon gift card + bragging rights.
+$25 CAD Amazon gift card + bragging rights.

 Tip: Read [General Information.md]("./General Information.md") for more info on how to get started and submit.